DanShappir/chatroom/README.md

 *to* specifies the recipient of the message.
 It can be either the numeric id of the recipient, or an object having an *id* field.

 ### Events
-* *onConnect* is fired when a connection is established between the client and the server.
+* **onConnect** is fired when a connection is established between the client and the server.
 The client is not logged in yet, and can't sends messages, but will receive messages and notifications about users.
 The event receives a single argument, which is the unique numeric id of the client.

-* *onMessage* is fired when a message is received by the client.
-The event receives three arguments
+* **onMessage** is fired when a message is received by the client.
+The event receives three arguments:
+1. *from* is object containing id and name of client sending the message
+2. *message* is the string message
+3. *personal* is a Boolean value: true if the message is specific to this client, false otherwise

+* **onUpdate** is fired when a new user logs-in or an existing users logs-out.
+The argument is an array of objects, each object containing the id and name of a client.
+The receiving client is included in the list.

+* **onDisconnect** is fired when the client logs-out or becomes disconnected.